Dhruti-Avadhani2004/deloitte-cybersecurity-virtual-internship/cybersecurity-breach-analysis.md

 - `shenzhen`
 - `berlin`

-A major news publication leaked sensitive information about an assembly line failure, and Macora suspected the dashboard had been breached.
+A major news publication leaked sensitive information about an assembly line failure, and Daikibo suspected the dashboard had been breached.

 ---